DavidAndrewClarke/Loan_Default_Prediction/README.md

 1) Model Selection: Logistic Regression and Decision Tree models were utilized as the baseline models to predict loan defaults
 2) Performance Evaluation: Both models demonstrated varying levels of accuracy and precision.
 The Logistic Regression model showed high overall accuracy (89%), but struggled with extremely low recall (5%) for the default class.
 The Decision Tree provided a slightly more balanced performance across classes but with lower accuracy (80%) and precision (19% for defaults).
 3) Challenges: The initial models highlight the challenges presented by imbalanced datasets.
 This necessitates a deeper exploration of advanced modeling techniques, including handling imbalanced data, model tuning and more sophisticated feature engineering.

+## Advanced Modeling Efforts

+1) Random Forests and Gradient Boosting were selected